Mustenaka/BVH_Cpp_Sample/README.md

 ## Usage

-To use this code, simply compile it using a C++ compiler and run the executable.
+To use this code, simply compile it using a C++ compiler(gcc) and run the executable.
 The code includes a simple example that constructs a set of triangles, builds the BVH tree, and displays information about the triangles and BVH nodes.

 ## References